v1 · Read + Write · No SDK required

 Endpoint-specific filters:

 The attachments field is a JSON array.
 Each attachment includes id, fileName, mimeType, size, uploadedAt, uploadedBy, and a download_url pointing at the attachment download endpoint below.
 The URL is permanent — its security comes from the same Bearer key, not the URL itself.
-Rotating the manager code revokes every URL at once.
+Revoking a key stops that key from fetching these URLs; your other keys keep working.

 GET /api/v1/reporting/appointments